meshariSalhouli/backend_debugging_task/README.md

 # Debugging Challenge

-### Before you start, Create a .env file and add the following to it:
+### Before you start, Create a .env file and add copy the following code and paste into it:

 ```
 PORT=8000;